Spotlighting our Fundraisers

 -Samantha Brzozowski, Vivian’s mom

-NEW YORK – On November 14 Metroca Lo-Chotani and Jawaid Chotani asked all guests at Jawaid’s 50th Birthday Celebration to donate to Beyond Type 1 in lieu of presents.
+November 2015 — On November 14, 2015 Metroca Lo-Chotani and Jawaid Chotani asked all guests at Jawaid’s 50th Birthday Celebration to donate to Beyond Type 1 in lieu of presents.
 Happy Birthday Jawaid, there really is no better gift than a cure!

-NEW YORK – On November 14, Monster Cycle instructor and Type 1 Dia-badass Liz van Voorhis organized “Diabetes Day” at the studio.
+November 2015 — On November 14, 2015 Monster Cycle instructor and Type 1 Dia-badass Liz van Voorhis organized “Diabetes Day” at the studio.
 A portion of proceeds from all of Saturday’s cycling classes were donated, as were all proceeds from the silent auction.
 Monster Cycle also accepted and matched all donations made that day in studio! #disruptlikeabadass

-NEW YORK – Co-founder Sam Talbot hosted a cocktail party on November 11 at VINCE in New York city!
+November 2015 — Co-founder Sam Talbot hosted a cocktail party at VINCE in New York city!
 DJ Mia Moretti spun some sick beats, neighborhood friends shopped and 20% of purchase proceeds went to Beyond Type 1.
 From the 12th – 15th Vince stores in California, Florida and New York offered shoppers who mentioned Beyond Type 1 a 10% discount on their purchases as well as donated 20% of the sale to Beyond Type 1.